abhichaudhari/JSAppDev/characterSheet/specifications.md

 ### Functionality

+- You can name your character
 - Ability values are randomly generated at the start
 - Abilities can not be less than 10 or greater than 20
-- You start with 12 additional points to disperse
+- You 12 additional points to disperse between abilities
-- You can name your character
 - You can add points to an ability
   - Points are subtracted from the additional points
 - You can remove points from an ability